Enjoying the Outdoors

 City Parks

-With more than 950 acres of parkland, Sandy Springs residents and visitors, of all ages, can enjoy the many activities found in any one of the city’s 13 parks.
+With more than 950 acres of parkland, Sandy Springs parks offer recreational opportunities for visitors of all ages across the city’s park system.

 The Chattahoochee River